natashaztarora/bioinformatics_workflow_bme307/docs/r_studio.md

 ObsR_plot   # just print it
 ```
+???+ question "Question(s)"
+    1. Do you observe differences between the mouse groups (WT, MUC2, IL-10) based on these plots?

 ### 6. Normalize the data

+As you have observed, read depth differs across samples.
+To compare bacterial community composition across the samples, we normalise the data: we compute the relative abundance for each ASV in each sample (ASV read counts/total reads in each sample).
+Now we have proportions that we can compare.

 #### Normalize read counts to **relative abundance** so samples are comparable.